-A major challenge in evaluating the responsiveness of an index Is ensuring that data sets include broad gradients in both stress levels and biological conditions.
+A major challenge in evaluating the responsiveness of an index is ensuring that data sets include broad gradients in both stress levels and biological conditions.
 Thus, analyses of data at the statewide scale are usually well suited to evaluating index responsiveness, while those focused on certain ecoregions (e.g., the Central Valley floor) or stream types (e.g., modified channels) may underestimate or mischaracterize how well the index performs.
-In regions like the Central Valley, these gradients are particularly poorly represented - stress levels are pervasively high, and high CSCI scores are rare.
+In regions like the Central Valley, these gradients are particularly poorly represented - most sites experience relatively high levels of human activity, and high CSCI scores are rare.
 Thus, statistical tests conducted solely on data collected from the Central Valley can give the false impression that the CSCI is unresponsive to stress in this region.
 Well-controlled studies that make use of field manipulations (e.g., creating stress gradients within a small watershed) may be more effective in evaluating the responsiveness of the CSCI to stress within the Central Valley.

-Figure 12.
+Figure 13.
 Bioassessment index score responses to disturbance at sites.
 Each line shows a general additive model calibrated for each study area.
 All landscape metrics were calculated at the 5-km scale.